Rockwell City in Calhoun County, Iowa — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Rockwell City, Iowa Civil War Memorial (within shouting distance of this marker).

 Credits.
 This page was last revised on June 26, 2019.
-This page originally submitted on June 26, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 47 times since then.
+It was originally submitted on June 26, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 140 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 26, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.